Supan-Roy/director-desk/README.md

 Director Desk is a production-grade **AI Showrunner, Creative Director, and Post-Production Platform** that automates the cinematic storytelling pipeline.
 By bridging raw AI media generation with structured, controllable post-production workflows, Director Desk orchestrates the entire creative lifecycle—from screenplays and multi-agent character casting to environment scoping, multi-track audio ducking, sub-second subtitle synchronization, and final theatrical release packages.

-Designed for filmmakers, creative directors, and hackathons, this platform delivers a **low-latency, zero-local-overhead architecture** by offloading heavy deep learning processes to cloud model APIs while orchestrating media assets via robust local compilation engines.
+Designed for filmmakers, creative directors, and developers, this platform delivers a **low-latency, zero-local-overhead architecture** by offloading heavy deep learning processes to cloud model APIs while orchestrating media assets via robust local compilation engines.

 ---